fourstix/QwiicCosmacElfSim/README.md

 QwiicCosmacElfSim
 ==================

-An 1802 Cosmac Elf Simulator using an Arduino with Qwiic Components.
+This is an 1802 Cosmac Elf Simulator using an Arduino with Qwiic Components.

 My first computer was a Netronics Elf II.
-It was an 1802 based single board computer that was sold as a kit, but it had a hexadecimal keypad, an LED, video, and an expansion bus.
-Like many high school kids, I mowed yards and spent my hard-earned dollars to buy a kit from [Netronics based on their ads.](http://www.cosmacelf.com/gallery/netronics-ads/)
+It was an RCA 1802 based single board computer that was sold as a kit, but it had a hexadecimal keypad, an LED, video and an expansion bus.
+Like many high school kids, I mowed yards and spent my hard-earned dollars to buy a kit from Netronics [based on their ads.](http://www.cosmacelf.com/gallery/netronics-ads/)

 My orignal Elf II was lost in a move long ago, so I wanted to simulate the Elf using hardware I had at hand.
-I rewrote the UNO1802 code to support Qwiic hardware to simulator for the video, seven segment display and hexadecimal keypad from my Elf.
+I rewrote the UNO1802 code to support an Arduino with Qwiic hardware to simulate the video, seven segment display and hexadecimal keypad from my original Elf.

 Introduction
 -------------

 A very good source of information on the RCA 1802 chip and Cosmac Elf computer can be found on the [CosmacElf web page.](http://www.cosmacelf.com).
-The 1802 was a fantastic microprocessor, that still has quite a dedicate following today.
+The 1802 was a fantastic microprocessor that still has quite a dedicated following today.

-This 1802 Cosmac Elf Arduino Qwiic simulator is based on code written by Al Williams for the Kim-UNO DYI Kim-1 clone written by Oscar Vermeulen.
+This 1802 Cosmac Elf Arduino Qwiic simulator is based on the UNO1802 code written by Al Williams for the Kim-UNO DYI Kim-1 clone written by Oscar Vermeulen.

-The Sparkfun Qwiic interface is a 3.3V I2C based intervace that makes it very easy to connect various hardware to the Arduiono.
-All hardware defineitions for this code are configured in the config.h file.
+The Sparkfun Qwiic interface is a 3.3V I2C based interface that makes it very easy to connect various hardware to the Arduiono.
+All hardware definitions for this code are configured in the config.h file.
 By changing the definitions in the config.h file one can change the hardware used by the simulation.
 All hardware components are optional, and maybe used in any combination.